ektrah/nsec/docs/api/nsec.cryptography.hashalgorithm.md

 #### Parameters

 data
-: The input data to compute the hash for.
+: The data to hash.

 #### Return Value